-There was a Dog n Suds drive-in in Des Plaines while I was growing up.
-It was about half a mile from my home.
+There was a Dog n Suds drive-in near my house while I was growing up.
 Many times I walked down for supper.
-My normal meal was two corn dogs, two tacos, an order of onion rings, an order of French fried mushrooms and a pint of their special creamy root beer.
+My normal meal was two corn dogs, two tacos, an order of onion rings, an order of French fried mushrooms, and a pint of their special creamy root beer.
 Occasionally I’d get a Texas burger instead of the tacos.
 That location has since gone out of business — probably because I moved away.

 The experience brought back a lot of good memories, and I toyed with the idea of collecting Dog n Suds memorabilia and visiting the remaining restaurants.